 Get free at-home COVID-19 antigen tests:

 - In person at one of your plan’s in-network pharmacies – show your member ID at the pharmacy counter to apply your $0 copay

 - Online at express-scripts.com – log in*, submit your order ($0 copay will be automatically applied), and have your tests delivered by mail

-- Or, you may submit receipts for reimbursement (up to $12 per individual test; based on the in-network plan limits) to:
+- Medicare Advantage and Cascade Select only: You may submit receipts for reimbursement (up to $12 per individual test; based on the in-network plan limits) to: